 The fair value of cash and line of credit is determined on level 1 inputs.

-The carrying value of accounts receivable, mortgages receivable, accounts payable and accrued liabilities, due to related party and loan payable approximate their fair value because of the short-term nature of these instruments.

-There were no transfers between levels 1, 2 and 3 inputs during the three months (2021 - none).
+The carrying value of mortgages receivable, accounts payable, due to related party and loan payable approximate their fair value because of the short-term nature of these instruments.
+There were no transfers between levels 1, 2 and 3 inputs during the period (2022 - none).